adeo/mozaic-design-system/src/pages/Foundations/Layout/Grid/code.md

 There is 8 available mixins that you can work with to help you create layouts :

-- `set-flex-container` : add flex properties to a container (similar than `.ml-flexy`)
+- `set-flexy` : add flex properties to a container (similar than `.ml-flexy`)
-- `set-flex-width` : add a width properties to a flex child (similar than `.ml-flexy__col--XofX`)
+- `set-flexy-width` : add a width properties to a flex child (similar than `.ml-flexy__col--XofX`)
-- `set-flex-container-gutter` and `set-flex-child-gutter` : add gutters to the a flex container and his child
+- `set-flexy-gutter` and `set-flexy-col-gutter` : add gutters to the a flex container and his child
-- `set-flex-push` : add a margin left to a flex child (similar than `.ml-flexy__col--push-XofX`)
+- `set-flexy-col-push` : add a margin left to a flex child (similar than `.ml-flexy__col--push-XofX`)
 - `make-flexy-col` : create a new column width of type `.ml-flexy__col--XofX`
 - `make-flexy-custom-col` : create custom columns (with any properties you whant `.ml-flexy__col--XXX`)
 - `make-flexy-col-push` : create a new column push of type `.ml-flexy__col--push-XofX`

-### The set-flex-xxx mixins
+### The set-flexy-xxx mixins

 <hintitem>
-Use the set-flex-xxx to mimic the behavior of a grid without applying classes on the dom
+Use the set-flexy-xxx to mimic the behavior of a grid without applying classes on the dom
 </hintitem>

 Example : Create a blog post layout with an image and a text.
 From tablet screens, put the text in front of the image.